Tasks ahead of me

-When I realized the Skiff was Grandpa's, I thought it would be an easy restoration.
-I have restored a lot of boats and even worked on 3 Verity Skiff restorations.
-For those of us who have done restorations, we all know there are a minimum of three setbacks not planned.
-This is the first time dealing with someone(s) taking a Verity Skiff and making it something sellable in the fiberglass world.
-They removed the true workmanship for plastic and changed her deck lines and windshield for a customer's whim.
+For those of us who have done restorations, we all know that there are a minimum of three major setbacks that are not planned.
+This restoration is my first time dealing with someone(s) taking a Verity Skiff and making it something sellable in the fiberglass world.
+Grandpa made her for fishing.
+Small cabin and place for a "bucket."
+She was his go-out in anything and fish boat.
+Well, when he died, the Skiff disappeared in 1961 and reappeared in 1964.
+The cabin sides, bulkhead walls, and even the engine box were reborn into "maintenance-free."
+They were covered with white and orange, low-maintenance, and better than fiberglass...
+1960s Formica.
+Yes, it was a countertop Formica.
 It saddens me that after Grandpa's death, people took his last boat and separated her from her lineage.
 Her hull, engine, and decks are mainly intact.

 The image on the left is where the original windshield was cut to enlarge it, framing it with flimsy 3/8" plywood.

 We may give her the standard Fall top for a Verity skiff.
 See below, from a "to scale" line drawing I have of a 1948 Verity Skiff.
-Sorry, I gave my word I would not publish them in their entirety, over 40 years ago.
+Sorry, I gave my word to Fred Scopinich a long time ago I would not publish them in their entirety, over 40 years ago.

 Who ever committed that crime covered up the sin with a cheap aluminum cover.
 Yes, It wakes me up at night.
 Sam Verity also said "Verity Skiffs won't let you down".
 I think a 2 inch hole in a bad location would void that saying.